yuja/jj/docs/templates.md

   Truncate `content` by removing trailing characters.
 The `content` shouldn't have newline character.
 If `ellipsis` is provided and `content` was truncated, append the `ellipsis` to the result.
+* `hash(content: Stringify) -> String`:
+  Hash the input and return a hexadecimal string representation of the digest.
 * `label(label: Stringify, content: Template) -> Template`: Apply label to the content.
 The `label` is evaluated as a space-separated string.
 * `raw_escape_sequence(content: Template) -> Template`: Preserves any escape